Carmendelope/log-download-manager/README.md

 # Log-Download Manager
 ​
-The Log-Download manager is the component responsible for operations related to downloading the log entries
+The Log-Download manager is responsible for operations related to downloading the log entries.

 ## Getting Started

-​
 ### Prerequisites
 ​
 Before installing this component, we need to have the following deployed:​

-* application-manager: Log-Download manager access application-manager to send operations until unified-logging ​
+* [`application-manager`](https://github.com/nalej/application-manager): Log-Download manager accesses `application-manager` to send and receive operations and data from the Unified Logging component.
+​
 ### Build and compile
 ​